 OPTION 1: EDGE STITCH ON THE BINDING

-Top stitch the binding to finish: with the right side of your garment facing you, edge stitch the binding and as long as you stitch to the inside of your tacking stitch and you know you’ve caught the back of the binding!
+With the right side of your garment facing you, edge stitch the binding.
+As long as you stitch to the inside of your tacking stitch, you know you’ve caught the back of the binding!

 OPTION 2: If you don’t want your stitching to show on your binding try this method…